Save thousands by improving your credit score

-Want to save thousands of dollars on interest to spend on things you’re more interested in?
-Improving your credit score could save you thousands of dollars better spent on a good bottle of wine, a fun weekend on Fire Island or on a hot man.
+Want to save tens of thousands of dollars on interest to spend on things you’re more interested in?
+Improving your credit score could save you thousands better spent on a good bottle of wine, a fun weekend on Fire Island or on a hot man.
 Start that trip by clicking here and getting your free Credit Report & Credit Score Management & Repair Checklist.

 What’s a credit score?

-A common question we get is, “how can I fix my credit score?”
+A frequent question we get is, “how can I fix my credit score?”
 It helps to first know what a credit score is.

 Fair Isaac Corporation (FICO), not to be confused with FICA for the Federal Insurance Contribution Act for Social Security, is the most commonly used credit scoring system.
 FICO uses a point scale from 300 to 850 to grade your creditworthiness.
 Your FICO score is essentially a grade that tells lenders, such as banks and credit card companies, how likely you are to pay a loan back in full and on time.